"Adobe Email Virus" removal guide

 What is "Adobe Email Virus"?

-Typically, cyber criminals behind spam campaigns like this one send emails disguised as official, important with a purpose to trick recipients into installing some malicious software.
-In most cases they succeed when recipients open/execute a malicious file (attachment) that is designed to install malware.
-In this particular case the attached contains a malicious website link designed to download some malicious file.
-Therefore, it is strongly recommended not to trust emails of this type and do not open files or links in them.
+Typically, cyber criminals behind these spam campaigns send emails disguised as "official" and "important" to trick people into installing malicious software.
+In many cases, they succeed when recipients open/execute a malicious file (attachment), which then installs malware.
+In this particular case, the attached file contains a website link designed to download a malicious file.
+Therefore, do not to trust emails of this type or open files/links within them.

-It is common that cyber criminals disguise malspam campaigns as official, important letters from legitimate companies.
-Although, those companies do not ever have anything to do with such campaigns.
-This particular malspam campaign disguised as a letter from KE Innovations regarding some purchase order, it contains an attachment which supposed to be some invoice.
-However, the attached "Invoice#9037.pdf" (its name may vary) PDF file contains a website link which is designed to download/open a download page for malicious file.
-It is very likely that cyber criminals behind this malspam campaign attempt to deceive recipients into installing some ransomware, Trojan, cryptocurrency miner or other malicious software.
-Typically, such campaigns are used to distribute malware that would encrypt victim's files, steal personal information (e.g., by logging keystrokes, collecting saved passwords, autofill data) and/or use computer hardware to mine cryptocurrency.
-Recipients who would open malicious links or files in such emails may suffer monetary, data loss, become victims of identity theft, lose access to personal accounts (e.g., email, banking, social media accounts), experience problems related to online privacy, browsing safety, receive higher electricity bills and/or other serious problems.
-Any of this can be avoided by leaving links or attached files unopened.
+Cyber criminals commonly disguise malspam campaigns as official, important messages from legitimate companies.
+In fact, the companies have nothing to do with such campaigns.
+This particular malspam campaign is disguised as a message from KE Innovations regarding a purchase order.
+It contains an attachment, which is supposedly an invoice.
+In fact, the attached "Invoice#9037.pdf" file (its name might vary) is a PDF document containing a website link, which downloads/opens the download page to a malicious file.
+It is very likely that cyber criminals behind this malspam campaign attempt to deceive recipients into installing ransomware, Trojan, cryptocurrency miner or other malicious software.
+Typically, these campaigns are used to distribute malware that encrypts files, steals personal information (e.g., by logging keystrokes, collecting saved passwords, autofill data) and/or uses the computer hardware to mine cryptocurrency.
+Recipients who open malicious links or files in such emails might suffer monetary, data loss, become victims of identity theft, lose access to personal accounts (e.g., email, banking, social media accounts), experience problems relating to online privacy, browsing safety, receive higher electricity bills, and experience other serious problems.
+All of this can be avoided by leaving the links or attached files unopened.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|